 Is Sushi Healthy?
 Here's What a Dietitian Says

 Japan has one of the highest life expectancies globally, and their diets help contribute to their longevity.
-One of the most frequently eaten staples in Japan is sushi, a traditional dish where seasoned short-grain rice is prepared with vinegar and served with fillings and toppings such as vegetables, fish and seafood.
+One of Japan's most frequently eaten staples is sushi, a traditional dish where seasoned short-grain rice is prepared with vinegar and served with fillings and toppings such as vegetables, fish and seafood.

 Sushi is no stranger to the American food scene either.
 The number of Japanese restaurants on American soil is steadily increasing over the last ten years, with more than 28,000 restaurants in the US.

 Here we explain a little bit more about sushi, the health benefits of eating it, sushi nutrition, plus dietitian-approved tips for a healthier order and what to watch out for on the menu.